· The Marlins were introduced as an expansion team in 1993.

 Dan Uggla spent five seasons for the Marlins as their second best/second longest tenured second basemen where he made two of his three All-Star appearances an won his only silver slugger while there.
 He is also the only second baseman in MLB history to hit at least 30 home runs in four consecutive seasons.
 He finished in the top 10 for many offensive categories in Marlins history like having the second most home runs, fourth most runs scored, extra bases hits and the sixth highest offensive WAR to name some.
 Other notable infielders in Marlins history have been Derek Lee, Mike Jacobs, Gaby Sanchez, Craig Counsell and Hanley Ramirez who is still active.

 Mike Redmond spent even seasons behind the plate for the Marlins as their second greatest catcher where he was on the 2003 World Series Championship team and finished with sixth highest defensive WAR in Marlins history.
 He came back after his career to manage the Marlins for three years as well.
-Other notable catchers in Marlins history have been Benito Santiago, Paul Lo Duca and Hall of Famer Ivan Rodriguez
+Other notable catchers in Marlins history have been Benito Santiago, Paul Lo Duca and Hall of Famer Ivan Rodriguez.

 Robb Nen was the Marlins closer for five years where he was on the 1997 World Series Championship team while there.
 He also finished with the most saves, most games finished and seventh most games played in Marlins history.